 What Is the Process to SSH Into an Ubuntu Server in Go

-In this guide, we will demonstrate how to SSH into an Ubuntu server using Pulumi in TypeScript.
-We will use Pulumi to provision an EC2 instance on AWS, configure the necessary security group, and set up the SSH key pair for secure access.
+In this guide, we will demonstrate how to SSH into an Ubuntu server once it has been provisioned using Pulumi in TypeScript.
+Pulumi is used to automate the setup of an EC2 instance on AWS, including configuring the necessary security group and managing the SSH key pair for secure access.
 The key services involved in this process are AWS EC2 for the virtual server, AWS VPC for networking, and AWS IAM for managing the SSH key pair.

 Introduction

-In this solution, we will use Pulumi to automate the provisioning of an Ubuntu server on AWS and configure it for SSH access.
-Pulumi is an Infrastructure as Code (IaC) tool that allows you to define and manage cloud resources using familiar programming languages.
-By using Pulumi, we can write TypeScript code to create and configure an EC2 instance, set up a security group to allow SSH access, and manage the SSH key pair for secure login.
+This solution uses Pulumi to automate the provisioning of an Ubuntu server on AWS and configure it for SSH access.
+Pulumi is an Infrastructure as Code (IaC) tool that allows you to define and manage cloud resources using familiar programming languages like TypeScript.
+Through Pulumi, you can write code to create and configure an EC2 instance, set up a security group to allow SSH access, and manage the SSH key pair for secure login.

 Step-by-Step Explanation